 7. Remember to include the ‘why me, why now’ element in your presentation

-Your partnership panel interview is where you pitch not just your business case, but the why me, why now element of your business case.
-Within the presentation you need to be able to persuade your partners that they would be taking a large risk to decide to not make you a partner this time around.
+Your partnership panel interview is where you pitch not just your Business Case, but the why me, why now element of your Business Case.
+Within the presentation, you need to persuade your partners that they would be taking a large risk to decide not to make you a partner this time.

 In summary: